 struggling painfully in sin, living without any hope.

-If I were not saved by God, I would still be trampled by the devils,
+“If I were not saved by God, I would still be drifting in this world,